thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 ### Class templates: importing specific specializations

-Just like with calls to C++ function templates, it is easy to compile a use of a C++ class templates if the usage in Swift code unambiguously specifies which specialization should be used.
+Just like with calls to C++ function templates, it is easy to compile a use of a C++ class templates if the usage in Codira code unambiguously specifies which specialization should be used.

 ```c++